bead.lists¶

 ¶

-Check that all items are assigned exactly once.
+Check that every item in all_item_ids is assigned exactly once.

 to_jsonl(path: Path | str) -> None